alisru/WWSUTRUTheWebOfLiesRevealed/README.md

-Operation: [What Was Swept Under The Rug Uncovered, The Web Of Lies Revealed]
+Operation: [What Was Swept Under The Rug Uncovered, The Web Of Lies Revealed] Objective

-Objective

-Operation: [What Was So; Truth, Lies, Revealed] is a collaborative, open-source intelligence effort to identify, analyze, and counter a coherent global information and political warfare campaign identified as the Minimisation Plan.
+Operation: [What Was Swept Under The Rug Uncovered, The Web Of Lies Revealed] is a collaborative, open-source intelligence effort to identify, analyze, and counter a coherent global information and political warfare campaign identified as the Minimisation Plan.

 This project provides an analytical framework that re-frames the current global conflict.
 It is not left vs. right, but a struggle between three forces: